MicrosoftDocs/cpp-docs.tr-tr/docs/dotnet/hash-multimap-stl-clr.md

 ### <a name="remarks"></a>Açıklamalar

-Şablon parametresi için bir eşanlamlı türüdür *eşlenen*.
+Tür, *eşlenen*şablon parametresinin bir eş anlamlısıdır.

 ### <a name="example"></a>Örnek